Madhyamakist/workspace-setup-windows/README.md

 - After installing, reopen PowerShell and run `pyenv --version` to check if installation was successful.
 - Run `pyenv install -l` to check a list of Python versions supported by pyenv-win
 - Run `pyenv install <version>` to install the required version as example: `pyenv install 3.12.10`
-- Run `pyenv global <version>` to set a Python version as the global version
-- Run `python --version` to check active python version
 - Run `pyenv local <version>` to set a Python version inside your project folder.
 - Run `python --version` to check active python version in project folder